-Even if you were not at fault, most people involved in serious crashes find that they need to access their own car insurance coverage.
+Even if you were not at fault, most people involved in a serious car crash find that they need to access their own insurance coverage.
+But most of us are not very familiar with our car insurance policy.

 Here’s what to do.